 FIELD NOTE FROM MIKE

-Of the seven Ontario and British Columbia firms we’ve sourced AI tooling for in the last six months (five Toronto, one Hamilton, one Vancouver, ranging 6 to 22 lawyers), six picked Microsoft 365 Copilot on top of E5 with Purview sensitivity labels.
+A first-person field observation, drawn from anonymized client data.
+Of the seven Ontario and British Columbia firms we’ve sourced AI tooling for in the last six months, five Toronto, one Hamilton, one Vancouver, ranging 6 to 22 lawyers, six picked Microsoft 365 Copilot on E5 with Purview sensitivity labels.

 The seventh, a 21-lawyer litigation boutique, ran a CoCounsel proof of concept and stayed.
 Zero picked Harvey.
 The single question that decided five of those engagements was “Can you point to the data residency clause in writing?”